 - Product Wiki

-What can happen is, you like the sound of a template, but you actually never end up using it.
-You will find the template start to evolve, so all you are left with is the core aspects that actually make your template work.
+What can happen is that you may like the sound of a template, but you actually never end up using it.
+You will find that the template started to evolve, so all you are left with is the core aspects that actually make your template work.

 4. Task Management Super Template

-This is another one of my all-time favorite project management templates on Notion and you can find it by simply heading over to Gumroad and going to the discover section and searching for the above template name "Task Management Super Template" and you will come across Mark Darwin Balaswit's creation.
+This is another one of my all-time favourite project management templates on Notion, and you can find it by simply heading over to Gumroad and going to the discover section and searching for the above template name 'Task Management Super Template', and you will come across Mark Darwin Balaswit's creation.

 5. Slashmint MP

-For those looking for a full super solution right out the box, then you can't go wrong with the offering from Slashmint.
-This is a template that allows for more than 30 pages, a one-click styled project generator, a range of styles, a Figma asset generator, organised asset folders and can be customised to your specific needs.
-You can find the template by literally just searching for "Slashmint MP".
+For those looking for a full super solution right out of the box, then you can't go wrong with the offering from Slashmint.
+This is a template that allows for more than 30 pages, a one-click styled project generator, a range of styles, a Figma asset generator and organised asset folders, and it can be customised to your specific needs.
+You can find the template by literally just searching for 'Slashmint MP'.